 Q – My child is 4 years old; is she old enough to register in the Bunny Rabbit Program?
 Do I need to register as well?

 A – Bunny Rabbits are all 4 and 5 year olds, your child must be a minimum of 4 years old by Dec.
-31, 2013.
+31 of the current year.
 Each Bunny Rabbit must have a parent attend each session with them, unless the parent is coaching the session.
 The attending parent must register as a general club member (the parent does not have to register in the program).
 If one parent attends part of the time and the other parent attends the other sessions, then both parents must be club members.

-Q – My child (or children) is registering in a youth program (Bunny Rabbits, Jack Rabbits, Powder Pack, Devo or Junior Race).
+Q – My child (or children) is registering in a youth program (Bunny Rabbits, Jack Rabbits, SNAP, Youth Learn to Ski, Devo or Junior Race).
 Do I need to register as well?

 Q – I would like to volunteer.
 Where can I find out more?
 Do I need to be a club member?

-A- Thank-you, and yes, if you will be helping with any of the club events/activities you must be a general club member for insurance purposes.
+A- Thank-you, and yes, if you intend to help with any of the club events/activities you must be a general club member for insurance purposes.
 Strathcona Nordics are a volunteer-based club and without our volunteers none of the programs, events or other activities would happen.
-A number of volunteering options are listed in the registration form and a more complete listing of volunteering possibilities can be found on our club web-site, http://strathconanordics.com/.
+A complete list of volunteering opportunities can be found on our club web-site, see the Volunteer page.
 Even if you can only contribute a small amount of time, we greatly appreciate your commitment.

-Q – I am registering my child in the Rabbits Skill Development Program, and I see this year there is a final registration deadline of Dec.
-31/13 – why is that?
-Are there registration deadlines for other programs?
+Q – I am registering myself or my child in a Skill Development Program (Rabbits, SNAP, Youth Learn to Ski, Master’s Rec) , and I see this year there is a late fee of 25% from January 6-12 – why is that?
+Are there late fee for other programs?

 A – In past years, many registrations for the Rabbit Program were received through the final two weeks before the start of the program and even after sessions began.
-Last-minute registrations were requiring an unacceptable amount of work on the part of program coordinators and registrar as classes had to be juggled, new coaches found, catching up new registrants with all the information missed, extra e-mails and phone calls, etc. Having a deadline of Dec.31 will allow a more stable start-up for the program and give coordinators and coaches more of an opportunity to focus on the program itself, rather than just trying to place late registrants.
+Last-minute registrations require a large amount of work on the part of program coordinators and registrar as classes had to be juggled, new coaches found, catching up new registrants with all the information missed, extra e-mails and phone calls, etc.

 Q – I have registered for a program and am now unable to attend.
 What is the Refund Policy?